-Limiting your intake of acid-forming foods, and consuming plenty of alkalising vegetables, is an undoubtedly good way of preventing acid accumulation – which many naturopathic doctors contend is the first line of defence against most modern diseases, including heart disease.
+Limiting your intake of acid-forming foods, and consuming plenty of alkalising vegetables, is an undoubtedly good way of preventing acid accumulation – which many naturopathic doctors contend is the first line of defence against modern diseases including heart disease.

 It is sensible, however, to use supplements when required.
 For example, if you do not eat fish you will struggle to get enough omega-3.

 While there are plant sources, they contain the shorter-chain ALA, not the EPA and DHA typically associated with cardiovascular benefits.

 ALA is actually a precursor to EPA and DHA, but the conversion rate in our bodies is extremely low.

 • Fish Oil & Vitamin D

 Although dietary sources of heart-healthy nutrition are plentiful, food is also unable to provide the 100mcg (4,000 i.u.) daily vitamin D associated with heart pumping benefits described in the aforementioned Leeds Teaching Hospitals study.